mrdbourke/tensorflow-deep-learning/README.md

-**NOTE:** this readme is a work in progress & will be updated as more materials are built... maybe we'll livestream some of the final stretch of development
+NOTE: this readme is a work in progress & will be updated as more materials are built...

-# Status (25 Nov 2020):

-* 95% done on slides for "00 Intro to TensorFlow & Deep Learning"... looks like I'll make one set of slides per notebook... easier to track
-* Finished 09/10 of the notebooks (time series still to come)
-* Going to make slides/polish each notebook (00, 01, 02... etc) and record videos sequentially

-**TODO (geez...
-I forgot how much there was still to go... classic project planning**
-* What are the prerequisites for this bad body?
-(6 months Python... any beginner machine learning course)
-* Make slides for lectures
-* Make videos of notebooks/code/concepts
-* Make Colab overview video (Colab is the tool we'll be using for the whole course)
-* Upload solutions for exercises (probably livestream the creation of these)
-* Polish GitHub readme (what you're reading now) with extra resources:
-  * data links used in course
-  * extra resources & curriculum
-  * what will someone leave with after going through this course?

----
-# Zero to Mastery Deep Learning with TensorFlow (coming soon, stay tuned for updates)
+# Zero to Mastery Deep Learning with TensorFlow
 All of the course materials for the Zero to Mastery Deep Learning with TensorFlow course.

 ## TODO - Course structure